deepsquare-io/ClusterFactory/web/docs/guides/01-monitoring/01-deploy.md

 Verify the default value inside the [the Prometheus Community Git Repository](https://github.com/prometheus-community/helm-charts/blob/main/charts/kube-prometheus-stack/values.yaml).

-And edit the values based on you use-cases.
+And edit the values based on your use-cases.

 ## 4. Deploy the app